 Barotrauma is caused when the air pressure inside and outside the body are different.
 This results in discomfort.
 Causes include:

-Ascending (going up to the surface) without exhaling freelySwimming quickly to the surface when divingHolding your breath when ascendingUnderwater diving for an increased period of timeRepeated dives within 24 hoursFlying in an airplane after divingHaving air pockets in equipment (eg, masks and dry suits)
+Ascending (going up to the surface) without exhaling freelySwimming quickly to the surface when divingHolding your breath when ascendingUnderwater diving for an increased period of timeRepeated dives within 24 hoursFlying in an airplane after divingHaving air pockets in equipment (such as masks and dry suits)

 Risk factors that increase your chance of developing barotrauma include: